 Steps you can take to treat open cuts in your skin and prevent bacteria from further proliferating include:

-- Gently wash your skin, especially any open wound or cuts, daily with natural antibacterial soap and water.
+- Gently wash your skin, especially any open wound or cuts, daily with natural antibacterial soap and water or some Manuka honey.
 If your doctor performs an incision, always follow directions regarding how to cleanse the wound, plus those for the application of bandages or ointments.
 Be sure to wash your hands before touching openings in your skin.

 - Look for any signs of an infection forming near wounds, including swelling, redness, heat, tenderness or pain.
 If you notice any blisters or cysts forming that contain pus (these may look yellow or form a white head), let your doctor know right away.